 Q: What is the most effective tool you use to help a family agree to a specific budget figure?

-A: We start with an intake questionnaire, an Expected Family Contribution tool, and then at CIT we have developed a New Client Financial Aid Education package — and we work through that process with them.
+A: We start with an intake questionnaire, an Expected Family Contribution/Student Aid Index tool, and then at CIT we have developed a New Client College Budgeting Tool— and we work through that process with them.
 It starts there, but money is an ongoing conversation with many of my families.
 It begins our college conversation, and we are still talking about money when I present my spreadsheet and cost analysis of college offers to them once the student’s awards have come in.